DoraemonYu/DoraemonYu.github.io/docs/repositorys.md

 ---
 layout: support-page
-title: "Repositorys on Github"
+title: "Repositories on Github"
-permalink: /Repositorys/
+permalink: /Repositories/
-description: "Introduce some of Repositorys on Github."
+description: "Introduce some repositories on Github."
 ---

 <div class="col-md-12" markdown="1">
-## Repositorys from me
+## repositories from me
-*These repositorys are created and maintained by me.*
+*These repositories are created and maintained by me.*

 <div class="mini-section">
 	<div class="features">